Tonedawg1/KH_Item_Tracker/README.md

 ## 📦 Developer Version (Optional For Devs to Inspect)

-If you want the full project with version history:
+If you want the full project with version history (although theres not much of a history at the moment to show):

 1. Make sure [Git](https://git-scm.com/) and [Git LFS](https://git-lfs.github.com/) are installed.
 2. Clone the repository with LFS: